maitesin/tries/README.md

 erase|Removes the value stored in the data structure for a specific key provided contains|Returns true if there is a value associated to the key provided keys|Returns a std::vector with all the keys in the data structure that have the provided prefix.
-If no prefix is provided returns a std::vector with all the keys in the data structure.
+If no prefix is provided returns a std::vector with all the keys in the data structure. lcp|Returns the longest common prefix of all keys stored in the data structure.

 ##Scenarios tested
 I have develop several test scenarios (and I am still developing new ones) to compare the performance of these five data structures.